-If Philadelphia Public Schools close during the day, GFS will also close.
-The After School programs will be cancelled and the Nursery will also close in this event.
-GFS will send students home on their busses.
-As Philadelphia and Suburban busses arrive at school; we will send students home on them.
+Midday Closing: If Philadelphia Public Schools close during the day, GFS will also close.
+The After School programs will be canceled and the Preschool will also close in this event.
+GFS will send students home on their buses.
+As Philadelphia and Suburban buses arrive at school, we will send students home on them.
 Be aware that this could happen at any time during the day.
-Suburban Busses: Parents should contact suburban school districts directly for closing plans.
+Suburban buses: Parents should contact suburban school districts directly for closing plans.
 Suburban district decisions are made independently of Philadelphia and are rarely announced on the radio.

 We strongly suggest parents plan ahead by making a contingency plan with their child on the morning of a day with threatening weather.
-The Blue Book contains more detailed information on how to plan for snow closings.
+The Blue Book contains more detailed information on how to plan for snow closings (pgs.
+24-26).
 Parents are encouraged to read and be familiar with the entire snow policy in this section.

 The After School programs (ASP) at Germantown Friends School are designed to provide afternoon care for children in grades K-8.
 ASP provides children time in the afternoon to unwind and play with friends after a long day in school.
 We also encourage students to participate in physical activities as well as our other programs like computers, homework time and arts and crafts.

 Click here for more information, rates and forms.

 Tuition and Financial Aid information for continuing students can be found in the Admissions section of the website, or download this year's Tuition Schedule in the right-hand column of this page.
 A user's guide to the FACTS system can also be found in the right-hand column.
 Please do not hesitate to contact Audrey Pancoe in the Business Office with any questions or comments regarding this guide.